Little Change in the June PCE Price Index

-The first chart shows the monthly year-over-year change in the personal consumption expenditures (PCE) price index since 2000.
-I've also included an overlay of the Core PCE (less Food and Energy) price index, which is Fed's preferred indicator for gauging inflation.
-I've highlighted 2 to 2.5 percent range.
-Two percent had generally been understood to be the Fed's target for core inflation.
-However, the December 12 FOMC meeting raised the inflation ceiling to 2.5% for the next year or two while their accommodative measures (low FFR and quantitative easing) are in place.
+The first chart below shows the monthly year-over-year change in the personal consumption expenditures (PCE) price index since 2000.
+Also included is an overlay of the Core PCE (less Food and Energy) price index, which is Fed's preferred indicator for gauging inflation.
+The two percent benchmark is the Fed's conventional target for core inflation.
+However, the December 2012 FOMC meeting raised the inflation ceiling to 2.5% for the next year or two while their accommodative measures (low FFR and quantitative easing) are in place.
 More recent FOMC statements now refer only to the two percent target.

-I've calculated the index data to two decimal points to highlight the change more accurately.
+The index data is shown to two decimal points to highlight the change more accurately.
 It may seem trivial to focus such detail on numbers that will be revised again next month (the three previous months are subject to revision and the annual revision reaches back three years).
 But core PCE is such a key measure of inflation for the Federal Reserve that precision seems warranted.

 For a long-term perspective, here are the same two metrics spanning five decades.